TCHALAM-HAITI/TCHALAM/README.md

    * User can login
 * Register
    * User can register a new account
+* Stream
+    * user can see the list of exam subjects
 * Choose Subject
     * User can choose a exam subject
 * Quiz